kirjavascript/TetrisGYM/README.md

 * Select + B
         Load state

+Savestates allow you to save and reload playfields as many times as you want.
+These configurations are stored on your cart, and will persist after poweroff.

-Savestates require SRAM to work, but are tested and working on Everdrive / Emulator / MiSTerFPGA.
+Savestates require SRAM to work.
+Tested and working on Everdrive / Emulator / MiSTerFPGA.

 Combined with the level editor, savestates are effective for practising specific scenarios.